 How to Record a Document

-You may record documents in person or by mail
+You may record documents by mail, Fed-Ex or UPS.

 If your document meets all of the requirements and you pay the proper fees, your document will be recorded while you wait.